waikato-ahuora-smart-energy-systems/ci-actions/README.md

 The Action must be run in a checked-out repository (make sure to use actions/checkout@v4 before running it).

 - tag_prefix allows filtering by patterns like v1., release-, etc.
-- When prerelease: true, the Action includes tags like v1.2.0-prerelease.3 or v1.2.0-beta.1 depending on the suffix.
 - Works seamlessly in monorepos using working-directory for subdirectory-based tagging.